zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/not-found-in-object-state-manager.md

 ---
 PermaID: 1000160
-Name: Not found in ObjectStateManager
+Title: Entity Framework The object cannot be deleted Exception
+MetaDescription: Learn about The object cannot be deleted because it was not found in the ObjectStateManager exception.
+LastMod: 2023-02-20
 Tags: troubleshooting state-manager
 ---

-# Not Found in ObjectStateManager
+# Entity Framework: The object cannot be deleted Exception

 ## Exception: The object cannot be deleted because it was not found in the ObjectStateManager